cip-Mbrain/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
-Display the number of lines that contain the pattern “bin” in the file /etc/passwdi Display lines containing the pattern “root” from the file /etc/passwd Create a script that takes a list of words as input and prints only words that appear exactly once.
+Display the number of lines that contain the pattern “bin” in the file /etc/passwdi Display lines containing the pattern “root” from the file /etc/passwd Create a script that takes a list of words as input and prints only words that appear exactly once Create a script that displays the 10 newest files in the current directory..